Best Baby Strollers in Canada 2026: Every Budget, Every Family Type

 CAD $1,399.99

-All-Terrain Adventures: Are Off-Road Strollers Worth It for Canadians?
+All-Terrain Adventures: Are Off-Road Strollers Worth It?

-Before you commit, be honest about your actual usage pattern.
-If "all-terrain" for you means cracked city sidewalks and a well-maintained park path on Sundays, a stroller like the Baby Jogger City Mini GT2 offers enough suspension and wheel size to handle that without the extra bulk of a true off-road frame.
-All-terrain strollers are heavier, harder to manoeuvre in tight indoor spaces, and overkill if you're not regularly venturing off pavement.
-But if you're genuinely out on trails multiple times a week, the difference in ride quality — for your baby and your arms — is significant.
+Be honest about your actual usage pattern, though.
+If 'all-terrain' means cracked city sidewalks and a well-maintained park path on Sundays, the Baby Jogger City Mini GT2 handles that without the extra bulk.
+All-terrain strollers are heavier, harder to manoeuvre indoors, and overkill if you're rarely off pavement.

-Single vs. Double: Navigating the 'Two-Kid' Question
+Single vs. Double: Navigating the Two-Kid Question

 UPPAbaby VISTA V2 Stroller